Behat/docs/quick_intro.rst

 structured arond ``Context-Action-Outcome`` pattern and are written in a special format called *Gherkin*.
-The fact that Gherkin is a very structural makes it very easy to automate and autotest your behaviour examples against developing application.
+The fact that Gherkin is a very structural makes it very easy to automate and autotest your behaviour examples against a developing application.
 Automated examples are then actually used to drive this application development TDD-style.

 Examples
 --------

-Lets imagine that you are building a completely new e-commerce platform.
+Let's imagine that you are building a completely new e-commerce platform.
 One of the key features of any online shopping platform is ability to buy products.
 But before buying anything, customers should be able to tell the system which products they are interested in buying.
 You need a basket.
-So lets write our first user-story:
+So let's write our first user-story:

 .. code-block:: gherkin